 Hello!

-My research uses a human laboratory paradigm to inform pharmacotherapeutic development for addictive disorders, predominantly cannabis use disorder.
-To conduct this work, I use a combination of methods including human behavior, pharmacology, psychophysiology, and ecological momentary assessment.
+I’m a research assistant professor in Psychiatry at the Medical University of South Carolina (MUSC).
+My research uses a human laboratory paradigm to inform pharmacotherapeutic development for addictive disorders, primarily cannabis use disorder.
+To conduct this work, I use a combination of methods including pharmacology, psychophysiology, neuroimaging, and ecological momentary assessment.

 Are you interested in translational addiction research?
 Contact me.